dokku/dokku/docs/configuration/nginx.md

 Finally, each process type has it's network listeners - a list of IP:PORT pairs for the respective app containers - exposed via an `.DOKKU_APP_${PROCESS_TYPE}_LISTENERS` variable - the `PROCESS_TYPE` will be upper-cased with hyphens transformed into underscores.
 Users can use the new variables to expose non-web processes via the nginx proxy.

+!!! note
-> Note: Application config variables are available for use in custom templates.
+    Application config variables are available for use in custom templates.
 To do so, use the form of `{{ var "FOO" }}` to access a variable named `FOO`.

 #### Customizing via configuration files included by the default templates